Huawei leveled with 23 criminal charges by the US government, including theft

 Huawei is facing 23 criminal charges spanning two separate indictments by the US Department of Justice.
 It breaks down to 13 counts of financial fraud and 10 counts of theft and charges stemming from that action.

-The first set of criminal charges surround Huawei CFO Wanzhou Meng, who also happens to be the Huawei co-founder's daughter, and a Huawei affiliate called Skycom.
-Huawei stands accused of doing business in Iran via Skycom, despite US sanctions against the country, and covering it up by claiming Skycom wasn't tied to Huawei.
+The first set of criminal charges surround Huawei CFO Wanzhou Meng, who also happens to be the co-founder's daughter, and a Huawei affiliate called Skycom.
+Meng was arrested in Canada in early December and faces extradition to the US.

+Skycom is said to be a Huawei affiliate that was doing business in Iran, though the US government accuses Huawei of covering up this fact with lying and committing bank and wire fraud to cover its tracks.
+It was all in an effort to undermine US sanctions, according to the Department of Justice.

+You may recall that Chinese telecom firm and Huawei rival ZTE illegally did business with Iran and covered it up.
+It culminated in a seven-year ban on doing business with US companies, essentially giving a 'death sentence' for the Android phone maker.
+President Trump eventually stepped in.